cerkit/PiCalc/README.md

+# PiCalc.NET
-# Pi Calculus MQTT .NET Template
+##.NET Template for Pi Calculus over MQTT

 See [the docs](https://PiCalc.net)